pratibhasingh47/basic-viva-question/DSA/SET-1.md

 <hr>

-## Question 7 -> Which data structures are used for BFS and DFS of a graph ?
+## Question 7 -> Can double linked be implemented using a single pointer variable in every node ?

 BFS (Breadth First Search) finds the shortest path using the Queue data structure.